AlessandroRossi87/QuizMeUp/README.md

 I decided to build a humoristic quiz about my favorite flowers: roses.
 Roses are one of the most recognizable flowers in the world.
 I decided to build it in a cheeky way, by adding some absurd questions so that the user can have a laugh about it but also get a hint about which answers are definitely not correct.

+Here is the link to the live website: <https://alessandrorossi87.github.io/quizmeup/>

 The colors used as a theme for the website are the following:

 ![Color pallet](https://github.com/AlessandroRossi87/quizmeup/blob/main/assets/images/colors.png)